vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_item_click.html.md

 In previous lesson, we are able to get the kind of layout we designed for the list of tweet screen.
 Clicking on a tweet item should show the tweet detail in a new Activity.
 In this lesson, we will put the click listener on each tweet item.

 So far, our TweetListActivity class is extending the normal Activity class.
-There is a special `ListActivity` class which provides `onListItemClick(..)` function that the Android developer need to over-ride to handle the click event on each List item.
+There is a special `ListActivity` class which provides `onListItemClick(..)` method that the Android developer needs to override to handle the click event on each List item.

-Lets get to work now.
+Let's get to work now.

 * Change the parent class to ListActivty from Activity